3 min read

 An example of a Mortgage interest tax deduction

 If you obtained an $800,000 mortgage to purchase a house in 2017 and paid $25,000 in interest on the loan in 2023, you may be able to deduct the entire $25,000 of mortgage interest on your 2023 tax return.
-However, if you obtained an $800,000 mortgage in the same year, the deduction might be slightly lower.
+However, if you obtained an $800,000 mortgage in the same year, the deduction may be slightly lower.
 This is because the 2017 Tax Cuts and Jobs Act limited the deduction to the interest on the first $750,000 of a mortgage.

 What qualifies as mortgage interest?